WorldWindLabs/Quake-Hunter/README.md

   * Use the canvas controls (in the bottom left-hand corner) to change the angle of viewing.
 This should provide a great visualization of how the tectonic plates interact with one another, whether in a subduction zone, transform fault, rift zone, or a hotspot.

 ###Preformance Tips:
 * If the earthquakes are not loading immediately after you enter search parameters, it may be loading.
 Look in the "Globe Options" to see if the "earthquakes" layer is loading.
 If the search involves in excess of 5000 earthquakes, the load may take a while.
 * If you continually run into performance issues, consider using Google Chrome or Apple Safari to run the web app.
 * Try removing the tectonic plate layer for improved browsing speeds in the app.
 * Consider limiting the earthquake event search to less than 2000 events for quicker load times
-* For larger queries, the preformance greatly improves if searches are geographically constrained.
+* For larger queries, the performance greatly improves if searches are geographically constrained.
 To do this, use the drawing tool to limit where earthquakes are shown.